Poster for play "Meet the Cartozians"

 Continue reading “Experience ‘Only Murders in the Building’ Season 3 in an Exciting New Way”

-The Gift of Sanaz Toosi’s ‘English’
+The Gift of Sanaz Toossi’s ‘English’

 What goes into learning a foreign language for your livelihood?
 How does one prepare to become a foreigner in an unfamiliar country?
-Encapsulating the migrant experience through the microcosm of a TOEFL class in 2008 Karaj, Iran, Sanaz Toosi’s searingly beautiful play English, directed by Knud Adams, answers all of this and much more, running at The Atlantic Theater in New York City to critical acclaim.
+Encapsulating the migrant experience through the microcosm of a TOEFL class in 2008 Karaj, Iran, Sanaz Toossi’s searingly beautiful play English, directed by Knud Adams, answers all of this and much more, running at The Atlantic Theater in New York City to critical acclaim.

 HBO Celebrates ‘Scene In Black’ With Launch Party In New York